 This course focuses on the assessment and continuing development of counseling and other human relations skills.
 Students have a variety of opportunities to receive feedback and to evaluate their ability to integrate theory into practice.
-Prerequisites: senior standing, HREL 308 Life, Work & Ethics of the Helping Profession, HREL 312 Counseling Diverse Populations, HREL 396 Counseling Theory & Procedures, HREL 323 Biblical Resources for Counseling.
+Prerequisites: The faculty recommends that students enroll in the practicum only after completing all earlier courses in the Human Relations Major.
+However, if they miss a course, the Online Student Services team (in consultation with the faculty department chair) may approve the practicum if students have completed the following minimum prerequisites: HREL 308 Life, Work & Ethics of the Helping Profession, HREL 312 Counseling Diverse Populations, and HREL 396 Counseling Theory & Procedures.